MARKET SNAPSHOT: Stocks Hit Records For 4th Straight Day After Jobs Report; S&P 500, Nasdaq Set For Best Week In A Year

 What are stocks doing?

-The Dow Jones Industrial Average rose 73 points, or 0.3%, to 24,146.
-The S&P 500 was up 9 points, or 0.3%, to 2,733.
-The Nasdaq Composite Index gained 32 points to 7,110, a gain of 0.5%.
-All three hit intraday records in early trading, and are on track for their fourth straight day of gains, which would also mean that 2018 has yet to see a day with an index declining.
+The Dow Jones Industrial Average rose 44 points, or 0.2%, to 25,120.
+The S&P 500 was up 6 points, or 0.2%, to 2,730.
+The Nasdaq Composite Index gained 35 points to 7,112, a gain of around 0.5%.
+All three hit intraday records soon after the open, and are on track for their fourth straight day of gains, which would also mean that 2018 has yet to see a down day.

 If the S&P and the Nasdaq close higher, they would hit their fourth straight closing record, while the Dow would hit its third.
 The S&P has closed at a record on the first three trading days of the new year, the first time it has done so since 1964 (http://www.marketwatch.com/story/the-sp-500-is-poised-to-do-something-it-hasnt-done-since-1964-2018-01-04), according to WSJ Market Data Group.